matt-t251/data_management_assessment/README.md

 * Reading in any datasets stored in `data` or `cache`.
 * Preprocessing your data using the files in the `munge` directory.

 Once that's done, you can execute any code you'd like.
-For every analysis you create, we'd recommend putting a separate file in the `src` directory.
-If the files start with the two lines mentioned above:

-	library('ProjectTemplate')
-	load.project()

 You'll have access to all of your data, already fully preprocessed, and all of the libraries you want to use.

-For more details about ProjectTemplate, see http://projecttemplate.net

-01_A.R - creates data frame of learners with enrolment data, 02_A.R - appends engagement data to previous data frame.
-01_B.R - creates data frame of countries and total count of learners 02_B.R - appends completion count and percentage to previous data frame